ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 To restore a boot volume from a bootable backup snapshot, specify the boot volume attachment and snapshot ID in the `POST /instances` request.

-To restore a data volume from a backup snapshot and attach it at boot time, specify the data volume attachment and snapshot ID in the `POST /instances` request.
+To restore a data volume from a backup snapshot and attach it, specify the data volume attachment and snapshot ID in the `POST /instances` request.

+To restore a stand-alone volume from a snapshot, specify the snapshot ID in the `POST /volumes` request.

 These are the same API requests as restoring from a manually-created snapshot.
 For more information and examples, see [Restore a volume from a snapshot with the API](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=api#snapshots-vpc-restore-API).
 Also see the [VPC API reference](/apidocs/vpc/latest) for information about using the API and all backup service API methods.